Dragoljub Stamenković: After the fall of Milošević (2000–2012)

 Serbia introduced the direct election of mayors in the 2004 Serbian elections.
 Stamenković ran as the SRS's candidate in Niš and finished third.
 He also received the tenth position on the party's list for the City Assembly of Niš and was given a local mandate when the party won twelve out of sixty-one seats.
 As at the republic level, the Radicals served in opposition in the city.

 Stamenković was not a candidate in the 2007 Serbian parliamentary election and his term in the national assembly came to an end that year.
 Serbia ended the direct election of mayors in the 2008 local elections; Stamenković appeared on the SRS's list and was given another mandate when it won eighteen seats.
 Although the Radicals technically won a plurality victory in the assembly vote, the DS and SPS formed a coalition government in the city and the SRS was yet again in opposition.

 The Radicals experienced a serious split later in 2008, with several members joining the more moderate Serbian Progressive Party (Srpska napredna stranka, SNS) under the leadership of Tomislav Nikolić and Aleksandar Vučić.
 Stamenković remained with the Radicals.

 He chaired a city committee responsible for naming streets and squares in the 2008–12 term.
 In 2009, he led a successful effort to have a boulevard named after the legendary Serbian Roma singer Šaban Bajramović.

 Serbia's electoral laws were again changed in 2011, such that all mandates were awarded in numerical order to candidates on successful lists.
 Stamenković appeared in the nineteenth position on the Radical Party's list for Niš in the 2012 local elections.
 The party, weakened by the split four years earlier, failed to cross the electoral threshold to win representation in the assembly.
-He has not returned to political life since this time.
+He never returned to political life thereafter.

+Death

+Stamenković died after a short illness in Niš, on 19 April 2025, at the age of 70.